-Kentucky Fried Chicken in Australia in 1908?
-Yes, we discovered this in the household hints section of the Bundaberg Mail and Burnett Advertiser on 14 November 1908.
+Kentucky Fried Chicken in 1908?
+In Australia?
+Yes, we discovered this in the household hints section of the Bundaberg Mail and Burnett Advertiser from 14 November 1908.
 Colonel Sanders clearly had nothing to do with it – he didn’t start his business in the USA until the 1950s.

 The recipe, far from having eleven herbs and spices, uses simply pepper, salt and flour to produce the crispy coating.
 The chicken is fried in lard.
 It’s accompanied by a gravy boat of white sauce made in the frying pan.

 The recipe calls for ‘turning off’ all the fat.
 I assume this means draining off the fat, after which the chicken pieces are browned in butter.
 And what better garnish for fried chicken than fried pastry?